PavanRangani/docs/docs/prd/tasks/task-instance.md

 See [Status of the tasks](./overview#status)

-Once `Start date` is passed, system will ensure that status is marked as Ready and system doesn’t allow to change status back to `Notified`.
-On the start date of the task, If status of the task is not `Ready`, system auto set its status to `Ready`.
-If status is other than `Ready`, system doesn't change that status.
+Once `Start date` is passed, system will ensure that status is marked as `Ready`.

 User can change task's status anytime.
 There isn't any restriction.
-User can manually change task status to `Ready` even if its start date is not arrived.
+User can manually change task status to `Ready` even if its start date is not arrived. //Not sure

 ### UX Rule
-- `Notified` action doesn't applicable for any of the task whose status is other than `Notified`.
+- `Ready` action doesn't applicable for any of the task whose status is other than `Ready`.

 ## Change the Priority of the task
 - By default task is created with the Normal priority.
 Users can change a task's priority anytime.